miko-tsumu/miko-tsumu/README.md

 Some are dumb with terror.
 Some flee.
 Some hide.
 And some spread their wings like eagles and soar on the wind.”

-I prefer ideas with architecture—those that sharpen judgment, survive practice, and leave something standing.
-Vertigo mistaken for depth, destabilization consumed for stimulation, and obscurity worn as proof of intelligence do not impress me.
+_I prefer ideas with architecture—those that sharpen judgment, cultivate self-command, and enlarge one’s capacity to flourish.
+Vertigo mistaken for depth, destabilization consumed for stimulation, and obscurity worn as proof of intelligence are poor substitutes for a mind that can govern itself and turn understanding into real world impact._

 ## Projects
 shhhhh its a secret~